Skip to main content

 Here’s the reality…

-They not only need to learn how to learn effectively and get their ideas down in writing.
-They also need to discover the strengths of their special abilities and how to use them to their advantage.
+They not only need to be able to take in information more efficiently, learn effectively and get their ideas down in writing.
+They also need to reduce the stresses and organisational challenges that make studying so difficult.
+Success relies on them discovering the strengths of their special abilities and learning how to use them to their advantage.

 Reading and writing words and sentences will only get them so far.
 Reading and writing are about communication.
 Unless their skills are good enough to find, understand and think about new information and then express their unique creative responses in writing, they are not doing well.
 More importantly, they need to discover what their genuine thinking style is and how to communicate their ideas effectively.